 The courses EN.553.310 Probability & Statistics and EN.553.311 Probability and Statistics for the Biological Sciences and Engineering are considered equivalent to each other and can be used interchangeably.
 In accordance with the course retake policy, a grade in one may be absolved by the opposite course.

 Both semesters of language elements courses in French, German, Greek, Italian, Latin, Portuguese, Spanish, Yiddish, and languages offered in the Near Eastern Studies Department must be completed with passing grades in order to retain credit for both courses.
 If study of the language is terminated after the first semester, the student will lose the credit for the course.
 The course and grade will remain on the academic record, but no credit will be awarded and the grade will not affect the grade point average.
 This change to the record is generally made in the last semester prior to graduation by the student’s academic advising office, but students can also request that the advising office make the change at an earlier point.
 Students do not have to take both semesters of the first year of languages taught through the Center for Language Education to retain credit from the first semester.

-Students must take the language elements (or beginning) courses for a letter grade, with the exception of the Russian Elements course.
+Students must take the language elements (or beginning/first year) courses for a letter grade.

-Students in the School of Arts and Sciences do not receive an area designation for these elements courses.
-For students in the School of Engineering, language elements (or beginning) courses can be substituted for humanities courses in meeting the distribution requirement.
+Students in the School of Arts and Sciences do not receive an area designation for these elements (beginning/first-year) courses.
+For students in the School of Engineering, language elements (or beginning/first-year) courses can be substituted for humanities courses in meeting the distribution requirement.

-Many graduate (600-level) courses in the School of Arts and Sciences and the School of Engineering offered in the graduate divisions of the university, and some advanced undergraduate courses, require the instructor’s approval.
+Many graduate (600-level and above) courses in the School of Arts and Sciences and the School of Engineering offered in the graduate divisions of the university, and some advanced undergraduate courses, require the instructor’s approval.
 Engineering students also need their faculty advisor’s approval.
-The Registrar’s Office will not enroll a student in such a course without the instructor’s signature.
 If online enrollment is not available, students must use a paper registration or add/drop form, and the instructor's signature is required.

 Undergraduate students may not audit a course.
-By the end of the add period, a student may only attend or participate in a course if registered for it.
+By the end of the add period, a student may only attend or participate in courses for which they are enrolled.

 Registering for Independent Academic Work

 All forms of independent academic work require early planning with a faculty sponsor.
-To receive academic credit, the independent academic work must include some activity, exercise or product that can be evaluated by a regular member of the AS/EN faculty whose field of expertise is closely enough related to the work for the faculty sponsor to evaluate the work competently and certify that it merits academic credit.
+To receive academic credit, the independent academic work must include activity, exercise, and/or product that can be evaluated by a member of the AS/EN faculty whose field of expertise is closely enough related to the work for the faculty sponsor to competently evaluate the work, and certify that it merits academic credit.

 Academic credit for independent academic work must be sponsored by a full-time member of the Homewood faculty.
-This is the case whether the work is done on campus or not.
+This is the case whether the work is done on-campus or off-campus.
 The work supervisor and the faculty sponsor may be the same individual.
-If the faculty sponsor is not the work supervisor, the work supervisor must provide the faculty sponsor with a report on the student’s achievements while doing the independent project and the faculty member must certify how much academic credit the project merits.
+If the faculty sponsor is not the work supervisor, the work supervisor must provide the faculty sponsor with a report on the student’s achievements while doing the independent project, and the faculty member must certify how much academic credit the project merits.

 No more than three credits may be earned for independent study or research in one semester or summer (sessions I and II combined); only one credit may be earned for an academic internship during one semester or summer.
-Additionally, no more than 6 credits of any type of “independent work” may be earned in one academic year (see exception for students graduating in their eighth semester or later).
-The academic year begins in June with the first summer session and ends in May at the conclusion of the spring semester.
+Additionally, no more than 6 credits of any type of independent academic work may be earned in one academic year (see exception for students graduating in their eighth semester or later).
+The academic year begins in May/June with the first summer session and ends in May at the conclusion of the spring semester.
 Independent work done for academic credit must be unpaid.
-Credits for research and independent study may vary from 1-3 credits and may be graded with either letters grades (A, B, etc.) or Satisfactory/Unsatisfactory.
+Credits for research and independent study vary from 1-3 credits, and may be graded with either letter grades (A, B, etc.) or Satisfactory/Unsatisfactory.
 Each credit hour should reflect 40 hours of work on the project.
 Credit for an internship is limited to 1 credit, and the grading method is Satisfactory/ Unsatisfactory only.

-Students must register for research, independent studies, or internships by the end of the sixth week of the semester.
-Students must observe the registration and add/drop deadlines in January Intersession and JHU Summer session.
+Students must register for independent academic work by the end of the sixth week of the semester.
+Students must adhere to the registration and add/drop deadlines during Intersession, and Summer.

 Although academic credit is awarded for independent academic work, area designations are not assigned and the credit may not be used to satisfy the distribution requirement.
 The use of credit for independent academic work to satisfy the requirements of a major or minor is subject to prior written approval by the appropriate department or program.

 Qualified undergraduates may take courses at other divisions of the university by registering in person with the Homewood Registrar.
-In addition to the registration or add/drop form, students must submit a Supplemental Registration Form for Interdivisional Registration.
-Forms are available in the Homewood Registrar’s Office in 75 Garland Hall, in the Office of Academic Advising Garland Hall Suite 300, or the Office of Engineering Advising 103 Shaffer Hall.
-Courses taken at other JHU divisions must be taken for a letter grade, not S/U, unless the course at the host division is offered on an S/U basis only.
+Students submit an Interdivisional Registration (IDR) form, which is available in the Homewood Registrar’s Office in 75 Garland Hall, in the Office of Academic Advising Garland Hall Suite 300, or in the Office of Engineering Advising 103 Shaffer Hall.
+Courses taken at other JHU divisions must be taken for a letter grade, unless the course at the host division is offered on an S/U basis only.
 Approval(s) are required for all AS/EN students as indicated on the IDR form.
 All students must meet the course requirements as defined by the host division.

 The Conservatory schedule and deadlines can differ from those at Homewood.
 Students taking courses and lessons at the Conservatory must check these dates in the Peabody schedule of courses located at https://peabody.jhu.edu/academics/academic-calendar-resources/registrar/.
 Visit https://peabody.jhu.edu/academics/peabody-at-homewood/ for additional information about taking lessons at the Conservatory.

 The Carey Business School and The School of Education

 Students may register for approved courses in these two schools on a case-by-case basis.
-Student are limited to no more than 12 credits in the Carey Business School or 12 credits in the School of Education.
 In order to register in the Carey Business School or the School of Education, students in Arts and Sciences and Engineering programs should use the Interdivisional Registration Form, available from the Homewood Registrar’s Office, which requires permission of their academic advisor and the appropriate school program director or advisor.
 Courses must be taken for a grade.
 Note that the Carey Business School and the School of Education students have priority in registering for these schools’ courses.

 School of Medicine and Bloomberg School of Public Health

 Undergraduates may register for courses in the School of Medicine and/or the Bloomberg School of Public Health with the approval of the faculty advisor, the course instructor, and the student’s academic advising office.
 Students must have an adequate background for the courses, and courses must be taken for a grade.
 Public Health Studies majors taking courses at the Bloomberg School of Public Health require only the Public Health faculty advisor’s approval signature.

-Degree-seeking students may be permitted to enroll in other JHU divisions through the interdivisional registration process during the summer terms.
-Students should register and pay for the course at their home division.
+Students should register using the IDR form, and pay for the course at their home division.
 The course, along with credits and grade, will appear of the student’s home division transcript.
-Approval is required from both the home and host divisions to ensure that the interdivisional enrollment is appropriate for the student’s degree.
+Approval from both the home and host divisions is required to ensure that the interdivisional enrollment is appropriate for the student’s degree.
 Summer courses in other divisions must be taken for a grade.

 Undergraduates may take one course per semester (fall/spring only) at one of the several area colleges and universities that comprise the Baltimore Student Exchange Program (BSEP).
-This program includes the following colleges in the Baltimore area: Community Colleges of Baltimore County, Coppin State University, Goucher College, Loyola University Maryland, Maryland Institute College of Art, Morgan State University, Notre Dame of Maryland University, Towson University, University of Baltimore, University of Maryland Baltimore County, and Stevenson University.
+This program includes the following colleges in the Baltimore area: Community Colleges of Baltimore County, Coppin State University, Goucher College, Loyola University Maryland, Maryland Institute College of Art, Morgan State University, Notre Dame of Maryland University, Stevenson University, Towson University, University of Baltimore, and University of Maryland Baltimore County.

 Students who have received Air Force ROTC scholarships will register for the required ROTC courses at the University of Maryland College Park using the cooperative institution registration process described in this section.

 Courses that are equivalent to those offered at the Homewood campus may not be taken through BSEP.
-Students register in person with the Homewood Registrar.
-Students must submit a registration or add/drop form along with a supplemental registration form for the program.
-The form is available from the Registrar’s Office, 75 Garland or from the student’s academic advising office.
+Students register in-person with the Homewood Registrar.
+Students submit a BSEP registration form, which is available from the Registrar’s Office at 75 Garland Hall, or from the student’s academic advising office.
 The faculty advisor’s approval signature is required for all courses.
-An academic advisor from the student’s advising office must also sign the form.
+An academic advisor from the student’s respective advising office must also sign the form.
 Submit completed registration materials to the Homewood Registrar’s Office.

-Prior to the start of classes at the host school, visiting students may report to the host school’s registrar for additional assistance (for example, campus maps or id cards) .
-Visiting students are not required to complete registration forms at the host school, and no academic record is established at the host institution.
+Prior to the start of classes at the host institution, students may report to the host school’s registrar for additional assistance (for example, campus maps or id cards).
+JHU students enrolled through BSEP are not required to complete registration forms at the host institution, and no academic record is established at the host institution.
 There is no additional fee or tuition charge for courses taken through the cooperative education program, except when the host school charges a laboratory or materials fee.
 In that event, the student pays the fee directly to the host institution.